openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   of components, and randomly provide a specified number of problems from that content library to each learner.

-  For more information, see :ref:`partnercoursestaff:Content Libraries` and :ref:`partnercoursestaff:Randomized Content Blocks`.
+  For more information, see :ref:`Content Libraries` and :ref:`Randomized Content Blocks`.

 .. _Live Mode: